disk91/WioLoRaWANFieldTester/doc/HowItWorks.md

 	The backend server computes a response to the device with the number of hotspots having received the message and the signal lower and higher limits.
 These data will be pushed back to the device through a downlink communication.
 The device will later display these information in the different screens.

 (5b) The device position is pushed to the mapper services.
 	When the position quality is good enough (hdop quality is under 2.0 and satellites in view over 5), the backend server is pushing these informations to the associated mapper automatically.
-This helps to construct community coverage map
+This helps to construct community coverage map.
+Helium mapper and Coveragemap service are transparently connected.

 (6) The device now looks for pending downlinks by quering through a new uplink communication.
 	When the device is max rate mode, this step (6) is integrated to the next step (1).
 In the other mode, the step (6) is following the step (5).